 Dangers of THC Edibles

-While THC edibles continue to grow in popularity, they are associated with various risks.
-As they become legal in more states and use increases, increased instances of these risks occur.
+While THC edibles continue to grow in popularity, they are associated with various risks, including the following:

 One instance of overconsumption occurred in 2014 when a Colorado man jumped off a building and died after consuming an entire marijuana-infused cookie edible when his recommended dose didn’t work quickly enough.

 Variations in Potency

-The potency of THC varies widely across different growers, manufacturers, and food producers across the country.
+The strength of THC varies widely across different growers, manufacturers, and food producers.
 Variable potency makes it nearly impossible for users to rely on labeling to regulate how much they are consuming.

 THC edibles are often packaged in multiple doses per container.
-If children mistake edibles for standard gummies or chocolate, they may be eating multiple doses at once.
+Children who mistake edibles for standard gummies or chocolate may eat all the contents in one sitting.

 Adolescent & Teen Use

-According to a recent study, teens are likely to consume edibles to reduce their chances of getting caught using marijuana.
-Edibles are also appealing to teens who don’t want to smoke or want to avoid smelling like marijuana smoke.
+Teens consume edibles to reduce their chances of getting caught using marijuana.
+Edibles also appeal to teens who don’t want to smoke or want to avoid smelling like marijuana smoke.

 Increased Poisoning Reports